 Check for: Positive rental reversions

-Rental reversion from 1 January 2019 to 30 September 2019 was 1.2%.
-Even though this looks low, I’m happy that the figure is positive, amid the headwinds in the retail sector.
+Rental reversion for 2019 was 0.8%.
+Even though this looks low, I’m happy that the figure is positive, amid intense competition in Singapore’s retail market.

 8. Growth Prospects Check

 CapitaLand Mall Trust has a four-pronged approach to grow, as shown below:

 The REIT’s Westgate acquisition (portfolio reconstruction), and sprucing up of Funan and Lot One Shoppers’ Mall (active asset management) are part of its growth strategies.

 In November 2018, CapitaLand Mall Trust acquired the balance 70% of Westgate it did not own.